amaliebholm/TMM4275-KBE-project/README.md

 the customer is able to define the following parameters for thir chair:
 * Length of legs
 * Width of legs
-* Hight og the back
+* Hight of the back
 * Depth of the seat
 * Width of the seat
-* Lenth og apron
+* Lenth of apron

 ### The KBE Application Architecture